zalando/postgres-operator/docs/reference/operator_parameters.md

   kubectl create -f manifests/postgresql-operator-default-configuration.yaml kubectl get operatorconfigurations postgresql-operator-default-configuration -o yaml
   ```
-  Note that the operator first registers the definition of the CRD   `OperatorConfiguration` and then waits for an instance of the CRD to be created.
-In between these two event the operator pod may be failing since it cannot fetch the not-yet-existing `OperatorConfiguration` instance.
+  Note that the operator first registers the CRD of the `OperatorConfiguration`
+  and then waits for an instance to be created.
+In between these two event the
+  operator pod may be failing since it cannot fetch the not-yet-existing
+  `OperatorConfiguration` instance.

-The CRD-based configuration is more powerful than the one based on
+The CRD-based configuration is more powerful than the one based on ConfigMaps
-ConfigMaps and should be used unless there is a compatibility requirement to
+and should be used unless there is a compatibility requirement to use an already
-use an already existing configuration.
-Even in that case, it should be rather
+existing configuration.
+Even in that case, it should be rather straightforward
-straightforward to convert the configmap based configuration into the CRD-based
+to convert the configmap based configuration into the CRD-based one and restart
-one and restart the operator.
-The ConfigMaps-based configuration will be
+the operator.
+The ConfigMaps-based configuration will be deprecated and
-deprecated and subsequently removed in future releases.
+subsequently removed in future releases.

-Note that for the CRD-based configuration groups of configuration options below correspond
+Note that for the CRD-based configuration groups of configuration options below
-to the non-leaf keys in the target YAML (i.e. for the Kubernetes resources the
+correspond to the non-leaf keys in the target YAML (i.e. for the Kubernetes
-key is `kubernetes`).
-The key is mentioned alongside the group description.
-The
+resources the key is `kubernetes`).
+The key is mentioned alongside the group
-ConfigMap-based configuration is flat and does not allow non-leaf keys.
+description.
+The ConfigMap-based configuration is flat and does not allow
+non-leaf keys.

 Since in the CRD-based case the operator needs to create a CRD first, which is
 controlled by the `resource_check_interval` and `resource_check_timeout`